dklopstein/dev-journal/admin/meetings/050124-brainstorm.md

 ## Agenda
 1. Review
+2. Brainstorming
-2. Brainstorm activity
+3. Design activity
-3. Create design individually and discuss the designs
 4. Starting Pitch

 ## Review
-Talk about TA feedback received from the warm-up activity, such as organization and remember to keep these in mind during the project.
+Talked about TA feedback received from the warm-up activity, such as repository organization.

-## Brainstorming activity
+## Brainstorming
-List out features, structure, accessibility for the project, which should ideally take up most part of the meeting.
-Task list on the side, mental health check-ins.
-Use Miro for brainstorming different features, designs, wants, and examples for the project.
+Used Miro for brainstorming different features, designs, wants, and examples for the project:
+### Initial Features:
+- Daily task list
+- Tag tasks with completion date
+- User sign-in
+- Search features to find previus tasks
+- Password required / account created
+- Hover over task title to open description
+- Graph of emotional state ratings
+### User Wants:
+- Person A: Wants something simple that they can get done in a few minutes everyday so they have time to work on their tasks
+- Person B: Wants a log of what they've done everyday for the past unit of time so they can remember everything they have done if their boss ever asks them
+- Person C: Wants to document their work and mental health so they can keep track of their feelings
+- Person D: I'm extremely unorganized on my work, so I really need a good widget to keep track of what I have done every day.
+- Person E: I'm forgetful so I need something to remember the things that I have to do
+- Person F: I use a 2008 MacBook so I need a browser application that is lightweight so it will run smoothly
+- Person G: I sometimes have a lot of different thoughts about my daily tasks so I like having a journal space where I can jot down any thoughts that I have
 ## Design
-Each group member spend 15 minutes to draw out an design and then share out to group and adopt different opinions.
+Each group member individually spend 15 minutes to draw out an design and then presented their design with the group.
+Then we combined all our ideas to form a final-ish design:
 ![Design](../misc/Brainstorm_Design.png)